novosel2/novosel2/README.md

 ## What I'm currently working on

-- Currently working on a fullstack legal platform as an intern.
 - Looking for a job :D
 <!--- Enhancing my skills with **cloud technologies** and **microservices architecture**.-->